sevenfifty777/DCS_Discord_Admin_Bot/README.md

 # 🛡️ DCS Admin Bot

 A full-featured **Discord-based administration bot** and **in-game command monitor** for **DCS World Dedicated Server**.
 This system links your DCS server with Discord and in-game chat, allowing powerful remote control, player moderation, logging, and mission management.
+The Bot should be installed and configure on you DCS server
 ---

 ## 🔧 Requirements